svalouch/python-simplezfs/README.rst

 The library is written with `Python` 3.6 or higher in mind, which was in a stable release in a few of the major Linux distributions we care about (Debian Buster, Ubuntu 18.04 LTS, RHEL 8, Gentoo).

-On the ZoL_ side, the code is developed mostly on version ``0.8``, and takes some validation values from that release.
+On the OpenZFS_ side, the code is developed on version ``0.8`` and newer, and takes some validation values from that release.
 The library doesn't make a lot of assumptions, the code should work on ``0.7``, too.
 If you spot an incompatibility, please let us know via the issue tracker.

 Testing
 *******